 The Arthritis swim class meets more needs than just people with arthritis.
 People with knee and hip replacements are encouraged to come and join us as soon as all the stitches are healed.
 The warm water relaxes the muscles and lets your new joint work easier.

 People recovering from strokes and heart attacks are also encouraged to join us.
 The slow movements are easy to handle and fun to do.
 This is more a joint movement class than an exercise class.
 All classes are free to members, we run eleven classes a week so everybody can find several times a week that suits them.

 Structured exercise program in the warm water under the supervision of a qualified instructor.
 Objectives – increased flexibility of body joints and greater comfort for arthritis suffers.
 No swimming ability necessary.
 Easy access steps and a pool lift are available.
 Handicapped parking in front of “Y” and a side entrance ramp available.

 Are you interested in discovering what is under the water?
 Scuba diving will open a whole new world for you.
 Our program is run by Blue Marble Divers of Hagerstown.
-The classes run from May to September monthly, meeting 5 times during the month on Tuesdays and Thursdays from 6 to 10 PM.
+The classes run from January to December monthly, meeting 5 times during the month on Tuesdays from 6 to 10 PM.

 Contact Blue Marble Divers for more information Click here